jaydeebee/lazy_connection_pool/README.md

 		sock.get('/')
 	}

 When used this way, `#get` will return te result of your block.
+If your block raises any exceptions, the connection will still be returned to the pool, and the exception will be yours to handle.

 Connection usage: get/release
 -----------------------------